Build a session

 # "kick" → "drums/kick", controls and routes follow

-# Resolve sub_modules into flat nodes
+# Resolve sub_graphs into flat nodes

 flat = flatten(parent_ir)